• Skip to main content

 Visiting the Roman Baths in Bath, England

-I lean back against a pillar and try to imagine the baths as they were in Roman times, when the town of Bath was called Aquae Sullis and the Great Bath part of a cavernous hall 40 metres (130 feet) tall.
+I lean back against a pillar and try to imagine the baths as they were in Roman times.
+Back then, the town of Bath was called Aquae Sullis and the Great Bath was part of a covered cavernous hall 40 metres (130 feet) tall.

 The Great Bath today